YousafImtiaz/OSCP-Playbook/README.md

 1. Click "code" on the top right of the repository and click "Download ZIP"
 2. Extract the ZIP on your host machine.
 3. Open Obsidian and select "Open folder as vault"
-4. Double click the extracted folder called "OSCP-Playbook-main" to open it, then select the folder inside (the actual vault) to open it in Obsidian.
+4. Double click the extracted folder called "OSCP-Playbook-main" then select the folder inside (the actual vault) to open it in Obsidian.

 ## Disclaimer